-- 1. Using the Physical Habitat Characterization Datasheet (RD[10] and RD[11]), enter the appropriate header data (site ID, technician ID, collection date and start time, and transect number).
-Also, be sure to include the observed transect distance for each bank and ensure that the current gage height is recorded. - a.
-The focus of this riparian vegetation habitat assessment is to record observations of riparian vegetation and habitat; do not record littoral vegetation observations. - 2.
+- 1. Using the mobile device or the Physical Habitat Characterization Datasheet (RD[10] and RD[11]), enter the appropriate header data (site ID, technician ID, collection date and start time, and transect number).
+Also, be sure to include the observed transect distance for each bank and ensure that the current gage height is recorded. - 2.
 In streams, stand in the middle of the stream (or where safe and both banks are in view) on the transect.
+If the stream is composed of two or more channels, stand in the middle of the channel width.
 Make observations from this location; do not move to improve the viewing position unless there is a safety reason.
 If the transect location needs to be moved due to a recent morphological change or habitat disturbance, then document this request through the problem resolution system (JIRA).
 Take a photo of the riparian zone facing toward the shoreline at each transect location; one facing the left bank and one facing the right bank.
 In the photo include the top of the current waterline and as much of the riparian habitat as possible (widest angle and in landscape orientation); record the photo number. - 3.
-In lakes and rivers, Position the boat at a distance of 10 m (~30 ft., offshore), anchor if necessary.
+In lakes and rivers, Position the boat at a distance of 10 m (~30 ft., offshore) and deploy anchor (required).
 If in-water obstructions prohibit observations from being made within 10 m from shore, position the boat as close as possible to the littoral zone.
 Note in the metadata the approximate distance from shore that the observations were made.
 If the transect location needs to be moved due to a recent morphological change or habitat disturbance, then document this request through the problem resolution system (JIRA).
-Use the anchor location as a mid-point marker for the 20 m horizontal distance for measuring the littoral areas and the perpendicular point from the shoreline, from where to delineate the littoral and riparian habitats (Figure 9 and Figure 10). - 4.
-In Part A of the Physical Habitat Characterization Datasheet (RD[10] and RD[11]), enter the full classification code following the Hierarchical Determination for Dominant System and USDA PLANTS symbol.
-Refer to Appendix E, Riparian Classification System for detailed instructions to properly document the dominant plants (species composition >30 %).
+Take a photo of the riparian zone facing toward the shoreline at each transect location.
+In the photo include the top of the current waterline and as much of the riparian habitat as possible (widest angle and in landscape orientation); record the photo number.
+Use the anchor location as a mid-point marker for the 20 m horizontal distance for measuring the littoral areas and the perpendicular point from the shoreline, from where to delineate the littoral and riparian habitats (Figure 9 and Figure 10).